Creating an RPG C++ / SFML - Part 10 - Moving the player with WSAD

 🧠 Lessons Learned

-• DocumentationAlways refer to documentation for libraries like SFML to understand functionalities better.
+• DocumentationAlways refer to documentation when working with libraries like SFML to understand functions and their parameters.

-This summary encapsulates the key points discussed in the video, providing a concise overview of the topics covered and the lessons learned.
+This summary encapsulates the main points discussed in the video, providing a clear overview of the topics covered and the lessons learned.

 Suggestions